 New Media and Society - JOMC 715

-This course attempts to introduce students to cutting-edge trends and the latest advancements in the current information technology landscape.
-The course will focus both on theoretical models and frameworks that are relevant in digital environments as well as practical applications and implications of new media.
-Through a combination of lectures, readings, assignments, and projects, students will develop a nuanced understanding of diverse new media topics (e.g., online journalism, Web advertising, e-commerce, social networks, human-computer interaction, computer-mediated communication, virtual reality, etc.).
-The course is largely structured into two broad areas: new wine, new bottles (the examination of concepts, frameworks, and issues unique to new media) and old wine, new bottles (the influence of new media pertaining to concepts, frameworks, and issues in more traditional domains).
+JOMC 715 will introduce students to research and thinking about the latest advancements in communication and information technologies.
+This course will examine both the theoretical frameworks that are relevant in digital environments in addition to the practical applications and implications of new media.
+Through a combination of lectures, readings, assignments and projects, students will become familiar with the research surrounding a variety of exciting new media topics such as human-computer interaction, social networks, virtual reality, e-commerce, cyberpsychology, and digital social movements.
+This course is largely structured into two areas: new wine, new bottles (the examination of concepts, frameworks, and issues unique to digital media) and old wine, new bottles (the influence of new media pertaining to concepts, frameworks and issues in more traditional domains).

 Research Methods and Applications - JOMC 716

 Knowledge of the logic, conduct and ethics of research is essential and empowering.
 Communication professionals have more research tools at their disposal than ever before, and they are under more pressure to measure and evaluate the impact of communication products and services.

 This course is designed to help communication professionals to make better and more informed decisions about why, how, when, and where to use research and what methods of research are appropriate given the compelling research challenge and resource opportunities and constraints (time and money).
 Students will explore the premises, values, and limitations of research and the scientific method, survey qualitative and quantitative methods, including rationales and applications, and introduce ways to understand and critically interpret research results.
 Using current case studies and examples to elaborate research concepts and tools, the emerging issues and opportunities of the digital world contextualize and enrich the course.
 Students will be assigned research critique/assessment and research design challenges that include data collection, analysis and interpretation.